danielabar/meblog/src/markdown/active_storage_form_errors.md

   <%= form.label :receipt %>
   <%= form.file_field :receipt, direct_upload: true %>

-  <%# If the receipt is attached but not persisted it means user previously attempted to upload but encountered form validation errors %>
+  <%# If the receipt is attached but not persisted it means user %>
+  <%# previously attempted to upload but encountered form validation errors %>
-  <%# Let's hang on to that id for them in a hidden field so file will be persisted on next successful form submission %>
+  <%# Let's hang on to that id for them in a hidden field so file %>
+  <%# will be persisted on next successful form submission %>
-  <%# This works to reference signed_id because of enabling Active Storage Direct Uploads, the blob is there in the database and in the file system %>
+  <%# We can reference signed_id due to enabling Active Storage Direct Uploads %>
   <% if expense_report.receipt.attached? && !expense_report.receipt.persisted?%>
     <%= form.hidden_field :receipt, value: expense_report.receipt.signed_id %>
   <% end %>